arnodelorme/wp15/BIDScramble/README.md

 usage: bidscramble [-h] inputdir outputdir

 Creates a copy of the BIDS input directory in which all files are empty.
-Exceptions to this are the 'dataset_description.json', the 'README' and the 'LICENSE' files, which are copied over and updated if they exist.
+Exceptions to this are the 'dataset_description.json', 'README', 'CHANGES', 'LICENSE' and 'CITATION.cff' files, which are copied over and updated if they exist.

 positional arguments:
   inputdir    The input-directory with the real data